 Building relationships means talking to real people in your audience on a daily basis and providing value for them at all costs... which sometimes means actually dropping the sales aspect.

 It’s all about focusing on the needs of this audience and creating a two-way relationship based on trust.

 So how do you do this?
 Go to the place designed to connect people and build professional relationships, LinkedIn.

-By searching with this scrapable persona you'll be able to connect with people that not only will want to talk to you, but will benefit from it.
+By searching with this scrapable persona you'll be able to connect with people that will not only want to talk to you but will benefit from it.
 Thus creating a pre-qualified lead that is more likely to buy and keep using your product/solution.

 Once you have this narrowed down, you start the search.
 Check out how this looks:

 There are a lot of ways to find leads on LinkedIn, and you can dive a lot deeper to find the perfect targets and get in touch.

 This is now the part where you start engaging with leads!

 We love automation, but there is a time and place for it.
 And this is not it.
 That comes in your later steps.
 In this part of your process, you want to focus on creating real, human relationships.